dacorvo/kaizouman.github.io/_posts/2023-05-25-machine-learning-quantization-introduction.md

 ## A mathematical formulation of linear quantization

-The most widespread type of quantization is the linear quantization.
+The most widespread type of quantization is the *linear* or *affine* quantization scheme first introduced in tensorflow lite[^qtf].

 The representation of a linearly quantized number is composed of:
 - an integer mantissa,